-Darin Mellott is the Americas Director of Research at CBRE.
-In this capacity, Darin works with other members of senior leadership to provide analysis and develop “house views” on global markets and economic conditions, with a focus on their impact on real estate in the U.S., Canada and Latin America.
 Beyond this, Darin leads and contributes to research and strategy efforts across the globe on behalf of clients, and has authored numerous white papers for the firm.
 He also represents CBRE with the media and at public forums on a frequent basis.
-Prior to his current role, Darin was CBRE’s Director of Research and Analysis for the Southwest Region of the U.S.
+Prior to his current role, Darin was CBRE’s Director of Research for the Americas.

-Both in his native Utah and more broadly, Darin is recognized as a respected contributor to economic thought leadership and the business community.
-Recently, he was named a Forty Under 40 honoree by Utah Business, and Harvard Business School selected him to be a participant in the Young American Leaders Program—an extension of the school’s U.S. competitiveness project aimed at promoting cross-sector collaboration to solve pressing issues and achieve shared prosperity in communities.
+Both in his native Utah and more broadly, Darin is a respected contributor to economic thought leadership and the business community.
+He was named a Forty Under 40 honoree by Utah Business, and Harvard Business School selected him to be a participant in the Young American Leaders Program—an extension of the school’s U.S. competitiveness project aimed at promoting cross-sector collaboration to solve pressing issues and achieve shared prosperity in